• Skip to main content

 Cornstarch also known as maize starch or cornflour (British English) is a powder made from corn kernels.
 It is typically used as a thickening agent in sauces, gravies, and puddings.

-It has twice the thickening power of wheat flour, so it can be used to create perfectly creamy textures without having to worry about lumps or clumps.
+It has twice the thickening power of wheat flour, so it can create perfectly creamy textures without worrying about lumps or clumps.

-If you find yourself out of luck with no cornstarch on hand, fear not – there are several other ingredients that will help get that same velvety texture in your recipes.
+If you find yourself out of luck with no cornstarch on hand, fear not – several other ingredients will help get that same velvety texture in your recipes.

 One simple solution is to mix equal parts of all-purpose flour with water to create a paste-like substance that can then be added to sauces or soups for thickening purposes.
 There are also 13 other substitutes for cornstarch that work just as well.